by Tanya Ronder

 Veronique is a prostitute, and Finlay's preferred lover.

 Please read the script before auditioning : a copy of the script can be obtained from the Tower Office.
 It is a very fragmented read, and takes a while to make sense on the page, but it is important that you have an overview.
-The Director will announce audition extracts closer to the time of auditions.
+Here's list of extracts to be used at the auditions :

 We are looking for the following :